Joseph Duveen, 1st Baron Duveen: Legacy

 Duveen played a large part in forming many of the collections that are now in North American museums, for example the Frick Collection in New York, the Frank P. Wood collection at the Art Gallery of Ontario, the Huntington Library, and the Mellon and Kress collections now in the National Gallery of Art in Washington and elsewhere.
 Duveen exploited his American clients' wish for immortality through buying great works of art, an ambition in which they were successful: today only economic historians can name the rich partners of Frick, Mellon or Morgan.
 One of his later clients was J. Paul Getty, who, though he was less interested in paintings, bought from Duveen the second Ardabil Carpet.
 Duveen had always kept a number of grand French furniture and tapestries in stock.

 Duveen's portrait was painted by many artists, but his best painter-friend was the Swiss-born American artist Adolfo Müller-Ury (1862–1947), who painted him three times, in 1923, 1929 and 1938.
 The 1923 portrait was reproduced on the cover of Meryle Secrest's 2004 biography, and later sold at TEFAF Maastricht in 2006 for $95,000.
 Müller-Ury also painted a full-length standing portrait of his daughter Dorothy as a girl in 1914, and in 1924, at the time of her engagement, a bust-length portrait, which was exhibited the following year at Müller-Ury's exhibition at Duveen Brothers as 'Miss X'.
 Dorothy Elaine Vicaji also painted Dorothy.

 Lord Duveen died in May 1939 aged 69 and is buried in Willesden Jewish Cemetery in London.
 The baronetcy and barony became extinct upon his death.

+In February 2026, as part of the magazine's one-hundreth-year celebration, The New Yorker featured the online presentation of one of its "classic" articles--the first and last installments of S.N.
+Behrman's original six-part profile of Duveen that had been published from Sept.-Oct., 1951.